Aquí y allá: Critical reception

-Upon the film's premiere at the 2012 Cannes Film Festival, the American trade reviews were predominantly positive.
+Upon the film's premiere at the Cannes Film Festival, the American trade reviews were mostly positive.
 Johnathan Holland of Variety wrote that the film is a "quietly devastating exploration" of its subject and that "the script is beautifully observant of the stresses immigration places on family and self."
 However, Neil Young of The Hollywood Reporter wrote that the film "surprisingly says little about the hot-button subjects it ambitiously sets out to explore.".
-Ryan Lattanzio of Indiewire wrote that "In the vein of Ozu or even Apichatpong Weerasethakul, the film is composed of sublime fragments of life passing by" and concluded with the statement, "Peaceful, almost biblical and completely absorbing, this film is a masterpiece."
+Ryan Lattanzio of Indiewire wrote that "In the vein of Ozu or even Apichatpong Weerasethakul, the film is composed of sublime fragments of life passing by" and concluded, "Peaceful, almost biblical and completely absorbing, this film is a masterpiece."

-French critics were overwhelmingly positive on the film.
+French critics were overwhelmingly positive.
 Jacques Mandelbaum of Le Monde wrote that the film is "a remarkable first feature" by the director, and that "the deep love that binds this man and wife, the tricks the father uses to regain the look of his daughters, adolescents who are discreet and facetious in sweetly paying him the suffering of his remoteness, is all rendered with a delicacy and almost miraculous simplicity.".
 Comparing the film to other Mexican cinema, Bruno Icher of Liberation writes that the film is "a new proposal, delicate and charming in a register intimate and almost quasi-documentary."
-Telerama pointed out the film's "humanistic approach, modest and sensitive to the North-South disequilibrium."
+Telerama noted the film's "humanistic approach, modest and sensitive to the North-South disequilibrium."
 Film journal Positif noted that the film's "attention to mise en scene makes the most quotidian situations touching.